hannesdorn/SystemsReport/readme.md

 ## Synopsis

-Small Powershell-Script to generate a systems report and sending it as an email.
+Small Powershell-Script to generate a systems report and send it as an email.

 ## How to start

-see SystemsReport.sample.cmd
+see SystemsReport.cmd

 ## Installation

 Copy all files into a directory.
-Copy SystemsReport.sample.cmd to SystemsReport.cmd and modify it.
-If missing, install MSChart.exe.
+Edit config/config.ps1.

 ## Contributors